Anyone with US taxable income or an old retirement account can start a Traditional IRA or Roth IRA.

 For Traditional IRAs, there are no income limits.
 Your income may or may not be tax-deductible.

 For Roth IRAs, there are income limits.
 Check if you qualify.

 You must have earned income to contribute to an IRA, including a Rocket Dollar Self-Directed IRA account.
-Your contributions for 2021 are limited to $6,000 for those younger than 50 or $7,000 for those 50 and older.
+Your contributions for the year are limited to $6,000 for those younger than 50 or $7,000 for those 50 and older.